Charitable Street Collections

 You will need to complete an application for each collection you wish to make within the next 6 months.
 Allow at least 1 months notice to process.

 You'll need to upload a letter of authorisation from the organisation or charity that you’re raising money for.
-An organisation or charity can have a maximum of 4 collection days in Bournemouth each year.
+An organisation or charity can have a maximum of 6 collection days in each town each year.

-Please let us know as soon as possible so that we can offer the date to other organisations.
+Please let us know as soon as possible so that we can offer the date to other charities.

 You may only collect money for a charitable cause at the Bournemouth Air Festival if you have hired a stand for the event.
 Please contact the Events team to check availability.
-Once you have a stand at the event, you don't need a permit for collections at that event.
+Once you have a stand confirmed, you don't need a permit for collections at the Air Festival.

 Street collection regulations